ebi-uniprot/uniprot-manual/help/synchronization.md

 ---
-title: How frequently is UniProt released?
-What is the synchronization delay with other databases?
-Can I gain access to previous releases?
+title: UniProt release cycle
 type: help
 categories: UniProtKB,UniRef,UniParc,Cross-references,Download,Release,faq
 ---

 # How frequently is UniProt released?

-UniProt releases are published every 8 weeks (4 weeks until the last 2019 release, 2019\_11), with possible exceptions in January and summer due to reduced staff during holidays.
+UniProt releases are published every 2-3 months, with possible exceptions in January and summer due to reduced staff during holiday periods.

-The current release number format is YYYY\_XX where YYYY is the calendar year and XX a 2-digit number that is incremented for each release of a given year, e.g. 2010\_01, 2010\_02, etc.
+The current release number format is YYYY_XX where YYYY is the calendar year and XX a 2-digit number that is incremented for each release of a given year, e.g. 2025_04, 2026_01, etc.

 # What is the synchronization delay with other databases?